rey282/Cipher-PvP-Frontend/README.md

 # Cipher PvP — Frontend Web Client

-This repository contains the **Cipher PvP frontend**, a React + TypeScript web client that powers all public-facing interfaces for the Cipher PvP ecosystem.
+This repository contains the **Cipher PvP frontend**, a React + TypeScript web client that powers all public-facing pages of the Cipher PvP ecosystem.

-The frontend is intentionally designed as a **thin client**:
+The frontend is built as a **thin client**:
-- It does **not** contain business logic authority
+- It does not own or enforce game logic
-- It consumes a session-based backend API
+- It communicates with a session-based backend API
-- All validation, rules, and persistence are handled server-side
+- All rules, validation, and persistence live on the server

-> This frontend **does not function standalone**.
+> This frontend does **not** function on its own.
 > A running Cipher backend is required.

 ---

 ## System Context

-Cipher PvP is a multi-service system composed of:
+Cipher PvP is a multi-service system made up of:

-1. **Frontend (this repo)** — UI, visualization, user interaction
+1. **Frontend (this repo)** — UI, data display, and user interaction
-2. **Backend** — Auth, database, rules, drafts, admin safety
+2. **Backend** — Authentication, database access, rules, drafts, and admin controls
-3. **Discord Bot** — Match ingestion, ELO, historical data creation
+3. **Discord Bot** — Match ingestion, ELO updates, and historical data creation

-This repository represents **only the client layer**.
+This repository represents **only the client layer** of the system.

 ---

 ## Tech Stack

 - **React 19 + TypeScript**
-- **Vite** (development & build)
+- **Vite**
-- **react-router-dom** (routing)
+- **react-router-dom**
 - **Bootstrap 5 + react-bootstrap**
 - **Custom CSS** (`Landing.css`)
-- **Chart.js / Recharts** (stats & insights)
+- **Chart.js / Recharts**
-- **react-toastify** (notifications)
+- **react-toastify**

 ---

 ## Authentication Model (Client-Side)

-Authentication is handled entirely by the backend.
+Authentication is fully handled by the backend.

-### Frontend responsibilities:
+### What the frontend does
-- Query session state via `GET /auth/me`
+- Checks session state via `GET /auth/me`
-- Redirect users to backend OAuth flow
+- Redirects users to the backend OAuth flow
-- Render UI conditionally based on `isAdmin`
+- Shows or hides UI based on admin status

-### How login works:
+### Login flow
-1. User clicks “Login with Discord”
+1. The user clicks **Login with Discord**
-2. Browser is redirected to: GET {API_BASE}/auth/discord?redirect=<current-url>
+2. The browser is redirected to
+   `GET {API_BASE}/auth/discord?redirect=<current-url>`
-3. Backend performs OAuth and sets a session cookie
+3. The backend completes OAuth and sets a session cookie
-4. User is redirected back to the original page
+4. The user is redirected back to the original page

-The frontend **never handles tokens or OAuth logic directly**.
+The frontend never handles OAuth tokens directly.

 ---

 ## Application Routes & Modes

-Routing is defined in `src/App.tsx` using `react-router-dom`.
+Routes are defined in `src/App.tsx` using `react-router-dom`.

-Several pages support **query-based modes** such as seasons, cycles, and filters.
+Many pages support **query-based modes** such as seasons and cycles.
-These modes are not cosmetic — they directly affect backend aggregation logic.
+These parameters are passed directly to the backend and affect how data is queried and aggregated.

 ---